Key Takeaways

 Step 3: Search Microsoft’s official docs

-Then, use the code to search on Microsoft Learn or the Microsoft Support knowledge base.
-These are some of the most trusted sources out there.
+Use the code to search on Microsoft Learn or the Microsoft Support knowledge base.
+These are the most authoritative sources for error definitions, known issues, and recommended fixes.

 Step 4: Check for recent updates/patches

 Sometimes, bugs get fixed in updates.
 As of 2026, all cumulative updates for Windows 11 and server patches for Azure are released regularly.
-Always make sure your system is up to date.
+Always make sure your system is up to date before assuming the error requires manual intervention.

 Step 5: Use built-in troubleshooters